shurik179/yozh-SC2023/docs/library/reflectance.rst

     This command only uses the central 6 sensors; rightmost and leftmost sensor (A1 and A8) are not used.

-    If there is no line under these sensors, the value returned by this command will be close to 0, but can not be relied on.
+    If there is no line under these sensors, the function returns `None` value.
+    Thus, before using the retunred value in any computations, check that it is not `None`.

 .. function:: line_position_black()